nextgis/docs_ngweb/source/install-ubuntu.rst

 	[file_upload]

-	# Temporary directory for storage of uploaded files
+	# Temporary directory for uploaded storage of files (either core/dir or (file_storage/path and file_upload/path) is required)
 	# path =

 	[pyramid]